LionelDraghi/bbt/README.md

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

-Although simple, you don't have to learn this language by heart, you may ask for a template by running `bbt -ct (or --create_template)`, and ask for the complete grammar with `bbt -lg (or --list_grammar)`.
+Although simple, you don't have to learn this language by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).

 ### Tests are easy to run

 To run a scenario : `bbt my_scenario.md`
-Or to run all the md files in the `tests` tree `bbt -r tests` That's it : no cascading Makefile, no script.
+Or to run all the md files in the *./tests* tree `bbt -r tests`
+That's it : no cascading Makefile, no scripting.

 bbt as no dependencies on external lib or tools (diff, for example), to ensure that it can be run on all platforms without further complications.